Hometown - YA Fiction - Work in Progress

 and ready for war.

-And there was #11, arms at his
+And there was #11, hands down at

-sides, like me, taking it all in.
+his sides, like me, taking it all in.

-We locked eyes, again, both of us wondering
+We locked eyes, again.
+I was wondering

 if we were supposed to fight each other.
 He was taller than me, but I wasn’t